Fralog4/Ki-Data/README.md

 # Ki_Data Web Application

 ## Overview
-Ki_Data is a web application designed to manage and display information about characters, specifically focusing on characters from the Dragon Ball series.
+Ki_Data is my first real web application, it's designed to manage and display information about Dragon Ball characters, like a sort of Wiki.
 The application provides RESTful endpoints to create, read, and delete character data.
-It is built using Java and several modern technologies and frameworks to ensure a robust, secure, and maintainable codebase.
+It is built using Java and frameworks to ensure a robust, secure, and maintainable codebase.

 ## Technologies Used

 ### Backend
 - **Spring Boot**: Framework for building the application.
-- **Spring Security**: For securing the application endpoints with role-based access control.
+- **Spring Security**: For securing the application endpoints with role-based access control, using JWT token authentication logic.
-- **Spring Data JPA**: For data persistence and interaction with the H2 database.
+- **Spring Data JPA**: For data persistence and interaction with the Postgres database.
 - **Hibernate**: ORM framework used with Spring Data JPA.
-- **H2 Database**: In-memory database used for development and testing.
+- **Postgres Database**: Relational database for storing character data.
 - **Lombok**: Library to reduce boilerplate code by generating getters, setters, and constructors.
 - **ModelMapper**: Library for mapping between DTOs and entities.

-### Other
+- **JWT Token**: For secure token-based authentication.
 - **Jakarta Persistence API (JPA)**: For ORM mapping and database interaction.
-- **Java 11**: The programming language used for development.

 ## Project Structure
 The project is organized into several packages, each serving a distinct purpose: